SethHartman13/Magic-Book-Library/Design/High-Level Design.md

     - [x] <span class="level2">`!ibook sub`
         - Provides a list of the different sourcebooks to subscribe to
+        - Also allows the adding of GVARs and SVARs
         - [x] <span class="level3">`!ibook sub ai`</span><span class="required">*
             - Subscribes to Acquisition's Incorporated